 - 12 The Day of Arafah – Quick Facts

 The Day of Arafat falls annually on 9th Dhu al-Hijjah of the lunar Islamic calendar.
-According to the Gregorian calendar 2019 – this year the Islamic holiday falls on Saturday, 10 August followed by Eid ul Adha on Sunday, 11 August.
+According to the Gregorian calendar – this year the Islamic holiday falls on Saturday, 10 August followed by Eid al-Adha 2020 will begin in the evening of Thursday, 30 July

 Latest Arafat Day Holiday Announcements in UAE & Saudi Arabia